When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Storage and RAM amounts are unknown right now, as is battery capacity.
 Charging speeds are reportedly going to max out at 45W for the S25 Ultra.

-There’s been no word on what software improvements to expect, but it’s all but certain Samsung will take plenty of time during its reveal event to show off Galaxy AI in all its forms.
+Samsung will almost certainly take plenty of time during its reveal event to show off Galaxy AI in all its forms.

 What we’d like to see